HPTN MODELLING CENTRE

 Using state-of-the art mathematical models and data to prevent HIV

-A collaborative centre that develops and uses mathematical models to support HPTN research activities and inform research directions
+A collaborative centre that develops and uses mathematical models and cost-effectiveness analysis to support HPTN research activities and inform research directions

 What we do